 In addition to the soundstages, there is also a residential backlot.
 It consists of two short streets with a few residential house facades.
 These houses actually double as offices for the various productions.
 There is also a building that can appear to be an office, motel, school, or a variety of other appearances.

-The most well known house is currently featured on the ABC comedy American Housewife.
-The house is featured in every episode for establishing shots.
+The most well known house was featured on the ABC comedy American Housewife.
+The house was featured in every episode for establishing shots.
 It is also often used for filming scenes as well.
 Because the house is on the lot instead of in public, the crew can film whenever they need.

 Next to the American Housewife house, there is a small greenspace which can be dressed to appear as a garden or park.
 It was used on Seinfeld to appear as Central Park, and is used on American Housewife as the backyard.